 If you’ve ever spent a Saturday sitting by the phone instead of living your life, you already know on-call is one of nursing’s least-discussed burdens.
-The call schedule shows up in your offer letter as a footnote, but it can define how you actually experience the job.
+The call schedule shows up in your offer letter as a footnote, but it can define how you experience the job day to day.
 This guide covers what on-call legally requires of you, what you’re owed in pay, how to read the fine print in your contract, and when the arrangement crosses a line worth addressing.

 On-call status exists on a spectrum, and where your situation falls determines your pay rights under the Fair Labor Standards Act (FLSA).